FEEDING GEOGRAPHIES (2019–ongoing)

 Lorenzo, my first child, turned one on March 4th, 2020, just before the beginning of Italy's lockdown for the Covid19 pandemic.
 With his birth my life took on new reference points: care and feeding – in a material, emotional and psychological sense – have become the elements that mark our time, as well as the spaces and objects in our home.

-Taking care of a child entails enormous and conflicting emotions, being a parent forces you to confront the subtle ambivalence many situations are loaded with, difficult and wonderful, simple and exhausting at the same time.
+Taking care of a child entails conflicting emotions, being a parent forces you to confront the subtle ambivalence many situations are loaded with, difficult and wonderful, simple and exhausting at the same time.
 As for most mothers (and fathers) during the lockdown, much of my energy was devoted to the care of my child, and at the same time to the difficult attempt at organizing my days between work – or what remains of it – and domestic life.

 I therefore took most of these pictures in the pauses from the daily routine, when I could look quietly around me.

 Lorenzo did not realize what was going on; fortunately, three rooms and two balconies still represent a universe for him to explore.